Key Points

 The point is not more reporting.
 It’s a small set of signals that move before results.

-5. The questions investors should ask (by constraint)
+5. The questions investors should ask (by root cause)

 Use these in operating reviews.
 They force evidence and reduce narrative risk.